Do you want to start a drop shipping business?

 - Then, your drop shipper handles the order!
 They process it, find the product, package and ship the order, and add an invoice with your name.
 They also order new products when stock runs out.

-Now, are you ready to run your business from The Bahamas, Bali, and Boston?
+Now, are you ready to run your business from The Bahamas, Bali or Boston?

 If you’re still not completely convinced, here are three reasons why you should start a drop shipping business, and why you’re leaving money on the table if you don’t.